LiYanan2004/MarkdownView/README.md

 > `MarkdownView` is still in beta.
 > There might have some API changes in the future.
 >
-> Note: `MarkdownView` doesn’t support Tables on iOS 15, macOS 12 and tvOS 15.
-This capability will be added in the future.
+> Note: Tables are currently not supported in iOS 15, macOS 12 and tvOS 15.
+> This capability will be added in the future.

 ## Supported Platforms